BBCnewslondon/trendy/SIMPLIFIED_VERSIONS.md

 - ✅ Focus on key timeframe combinations
 - ✅ Faster execution required
 - ✅ Resource-constrained environments
+- ✅ Real-time terminal analysis preferred
+- ✅ No need for CSV file storage

 ### When to Use Full Versions
 - ✅ Comprehensive analysis required